Air-to-air Heat ExchangerComponent

 Energy recovered by the heat exchanger

-Hourly Btu/h transferred to the outside air entering the system
+Hourly Btu/h transferred to the outdoor air entering the system

 • Hourly air flow rate (CFM) of incoming air

-• Hourly relative humidity of the incoming air on both sides of the heat exchanger (two measurement points total, only for latent heat recovery systems)
+• Hourly relative humidity of the incoming air on both sides of the heat exchanger (only for latent heat recovery systems)

 Heat recovery system electricity consumption (if applicable)